chromebrew/chromebrew/README.md

 Open a VT-2 terminal session with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>-></kbd> and login with the `chronos` user and password if set [above](#set_passwd). *(if you are unable to do this, please have a second look at the prerequisites and make sure your Chromebook is in developer mode)*

-Then download and run the installation script:
+Then run the installation script below:

 ```bash
 bash <(curl -L git.io/vddgY) && . ~/.bashrc